-■ When the ignition switch is turned to ON II \1

-The indicator comes on for a few seconds, then goes off.
+■ When the power mode is set to ON The indicator comes on for a few seconds, then goes off.
 This tells you the system is working properly.

 If the indicator comes on at any other time, or does not come on at all, have the system checked by a dealer as soon as possible.
 If you don't, your airbags and seat belt tensioners may not work properly when they are needed.